Share this record

 An easy to read overview on children's social and emotional development.

-Your baby's social and emotional development plays an important part in their overall development and metal wellbeing.
+Your baby's social and emotional development plays an important part in their overall development and mental wellbeing.
 Supporting this during the first 1001 days of a baby’s life is a crucial time for their brain development, they will then build on this throughout childhood.

 Children's development varies and milestones will be achieved when your child is ready.